 These delicious Caramelized Apples are an easy fall dessert you can make on the stovetop in under 20 minutes.
 They're a great way to use up extra apples, and make for a great addition to a variety of dishes, from caramelized apple topping for cakes and crepes to serving alongside roast pork.

-If you enjoy sweet apple dishes, try my roasted squash & apples or these quick baked apples.
+If you enjoy sweet roasted fruits, try my whole baked pears or these quick baked apples.

 You can make these simple caramelized apples on stovetop as a quick dessert at any time during apple season, from August to November.
 The apples I used in this recipe all come from a local apple farm, where I've been able to pick apples as soon as early August.